-In S3 pupils will be assessed on an ongoing basis throughout the session.
-There will be no external assessment at the end of the year, but the ongoing assessment will be used to make a judgment as to what level of course pupils will follow in S4.
+In S3 pupils were assessed on an ongoing basis throughout the session.
+There are no external assessment at the end of the year, but the ongoing assessment will be used to make a judgement as to what level of course pupils will follow in S4.